 To you who zealously condemn us as a cult, do you realize that the typical logic you use against us would also invalidate the ministry of Jesus Christ?
 The objection to new scripture, for example, was not originated with modern critics of the Church, but was applied by Jews against the Christians and their NEW Testament.
 Look at my page about the cult attack for more details.
 But first, I would appreciate your response to your own arguments when they are applied to other targets.
 John Tvedtnes provides an eye-opening example of how your arguments, if accepted at face value, would also condemn our Lord (and some of these arguments WERE used against Him).
 Take a look at "Solving the Christian Puzzle."

-Latter-day Saint Christianity: Ten Basic Issues is an excellent online booklet that deals with some common questions and controversies about Latter-day Saint beliefs.
+Latter-day Saint Christianity: Ten Basic Issues (also see the version at Archive.org) is an excellent online booklet that deals with some common questions and controversies about Latter-day Saint beliefs.

-Barry Bickmore's Early Christianity and Mormonism is one of my favorites.
+Barry Bickmore's Early Christianity and Mormonism is one of my favorites (archived at Archive.org).
 What a great way to understand the Restoration and the Apostasy!
-And now I am pleased to report that Barry's monumental book, Restoring the Ancient Church: Joseph Smith and Early Christianity (Ben Lomond, CA: The Foundation for Apologetic Information and Research, 1999), is available online at FAIRLDS.org for free!
+Further, Barry's book, Restoring the Ancient Church: Joseph Smith and Early Christianity (Ben Lomond, CA: The Foundation for Apologetic Information and Research [now FairMormon], 1999), is available at Amazon.
+It is a useful resource exploring the evidence that key aspects of the Restored Gospel have significant connections to early Christianity.

-A rapidly growing body of valuable work is found at SHIELDS, dealing with LDS historical and intellectual issues, including good answers to some common anti-Mormon questions.
+Valuable work is also found at SHIELDS, dealing with LDS historical and intellectual issues, including good answers to some common anti-Mormon questions.

 And please don't miss Mike Ash's Mormon Fortress, a rich site loaded with great material.